Dental cavities- are they contagious like a common cold? Can you catch a cavity? It’s complicated.

 Caries-causing bacteria thrive in a highly acidic environment.

-This means that any lifestyle habits such as smoking that dries out the mouth by reducing salivary production, excess sugar intake that provides bacteria a favorable environment to thrive, and food and acidic beverages, that eventually wear away the enamel, can aid these harmful bacteria.
+This means that any lifestyle habits such as smoking that dries out the mouth by reducing saliva production, excess sugar intake that provides bacteria a favorable environment to thrive, and food and acidic beverages, that eventually wear away the enamel, can aid these harmful bacteria.

 This is why a well-balanced diet is essential for a healthy mouth.